Invariant Differential Forms on Complexes of Graphs and Feynman Integrals: Outer motive and canonical motivic periods of graphs

 \begin{thm} The motivic version of \eqref{Stokes} holds.
 If $\omega$ is a canonical form of degree $k$, and $G$ has $k+2$ edges, then:

-where the second sum is over all core subgraphs $\gamma \subset G$ with $e_{\gamma} = \omega'_i-1$ and $\Delta^{\can}\, \omega = \sum_i \omega'_i \otimes \omega''_i$ is the coproduct applied to $\omega$. \end{thm}
+where the second sum is over all core subgraphs $\gamma \subset G$ with $e_{\gamma} = \omega'_i-1$ and $\Delta_{\can} \omega = \sum_i \omega'_i \otimes \omega''_i$ is the coproduct applied to $\omega$. \end{thm}

 \begin{proof} The proof using Stokes' formula is valid in the context of motivic periods since it can be expressed in terms of face maps via the long relative sequence of cohomology.
-Concretely, the description of relative algebraic de Rham cohomology as a cone implies that
+Concretely, one deduces from this the relation

 and the identity then follows from the relations \eqref{motivicfacerels}. \end{proof}